zwaladeep/NodeExpress-BankingPortal/tasks.md

 @app-post-transfer-route-from-balance Still in `app.js` and in the function body of the post route we are going to calculate the new balances for the account we are transferring from.

 We have several values that have been entered into the HTML form in `transfer.ejs`.
 Upon form submission the request body will contain `from`, `to`, and `amount`.
 Current account balances are stored in the `accounts` object.
 As an example to access the current balance for the savings account use `accounts["savings"].balance`.

-Using these values, calculate the new balance of the account we are transferring **from**.
-Then set the balance to that amount.
+- Subtract the amount entered from the account selected (req.body.from) and save it back to the accounts object.

 ## 3.6 - Calculate and Set the To Balances

 @app-post-transfer-route-to-balance Still in `app.js` and in the function body of the post route we are going to calculate the new balances for the account we are transferring to.

 We have several values that have been entered into the HTML form in `transfer.ejs`.
 Upon form submission the request body will contain `from`, `to`, and `amount`.
 Current account balances are stored in the `accounts` object.
 As an example to access the current balance for the savings account use `accounts["savings"].balance`.

-Using these values, calculate the new balance of the account we are transferring **to**.
-Then set the balance to that amount. **Hint: you will need to use `parseInt()`**
+- Add the amount entered to the account selected (req.body.to) and save it back to back to the accounts object, remember to use `parseInt()` on both values when adding.

 ## 3.7 - Convert Account Data to JSON